numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 the "Scripting the VM Setup and Training" section below**

 First we will create a new resource group to hold the VM and its related materials.
-This allows easy management and deletion of the resources we have used when they are no longer needed:
+This allows easy management and deletion of the resources we have used when they are no longer needed.

+Throughout this tutorial values inside angle brackets (`<>`) represent user-specific choices of names and options and should be replaced with an appropriate value when executing the command:

 ```shell
 $ az group create --name <rg_name> --location <location>